Dental Implants – Albuquerque, NM

 Dentist and patient discussing the four step dental implant process

 Getting dental implants is a multi-step process that requires patience, as it usually spans several months.
 Although it requires more time than dentures or dental bridges, the benefits you’ll receive are well worth the investment.
-Our Natural Dental Services team is dedicated to helping you achieve a complete and fully functional smile, which is why Dr. Keanna collaborates with local oral surgeons and periodontists to ensure your implants are properly placed.
+Our team is dedicated to helping you achieve a complete and fully functional smile, which is why Dr. Keanna collaborates with local oral surgeons and periodontists to ensure your implants are properly placed.
 While every case is different, the same basic process is followed for every patient: initial consultation, dental implant surgery, osseointegration, and delivery of the final restoration.

 Initial Dental Implant Consultation